 Slack: The team uses Slack as a go-to communication tool for most things they need to get done.

-Springboard: The ACLU uses this Drupal backend for forms like advocacy forms, donation forms, email sign-ups, and surveys.
+Springboard: The ACLU uses this SaaS platform to create advocacy forms, donation forms, email sign-ups, and surveys.

 Sailthru: This is the email provider the team uses.
 Joe cites the automation, journey-building, and nonprofit-friendly price point as the reasons why they utilize it.